 From the context menu on the project bar, you can create, rename and delete projects.

-If you delete an active project, the project bar turns red.
-Associated items are not deleted but are no longer associated with a project.
+If you delete a project, associated items are not deleted but are no longer associated with a project.

 From the projects bar, you can open an overview that displays content items associated with the active project.

 The overview shows details such as name, content status, content type, and time and date for latest change of each content item.